Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 “Can this change over time?”

 Yes.
-Progress happens.
+Progress may happen over time.
 Plans evolve.
 Your child is not defined by this report.

 When Should You Seek Additional Support in Ontario?